ebzzry/ebzzry.github.io/src/en/quotes.md

 - Life is boring if you avoid all competition for fear of losing.
 Besides, how would you get better that way?<br>—Lancelot Norman, Rising Impact (2024)

-- Be good enough to forgive people, but don't be stupid enough to trust them again.<br>—Anonymous
+- Be good enough to forgive people, but don’t be stupid enough to trust them again.<br>—Anonymous

 - The only mystery that’s left is women.<br>—Ben Stoeger